Korf74/ADA/Project/get_data1.md

-`query_1.sql` : returns a table which count the number article and the number of event per month,country and EventCode.
+`mainExtraction.sql` : returns a table which count the number article and the number of event per month, country and EventCode.

-`query_2.sql` : the top 40 countries which have the highest number of articles that are filter by EventCode
+`topArticle.sql` : the top 40 countries which have the highest number of articles that are filter by EventCode

-`query_3.sql` : the top 40 countries which have the highest number of events that are filter by EventCode.
+`topEvent.sql` : the top 40 countries which have the highest number of events that are filter by EventCode.

 * Run each of SQL command and download the file.